 In October 2001, IES implemented a three-phase strategic plan to strengthen the Company during the recent downturn in construction spending, further integrate the Company and focus on future growth.
 The first phase of the strategy Back to Basics is largely in place and is an ongoing process.
 Phase II One Company.
 One Plan. is 75% complete and focuses on the integration of the Company.
-Phase III Continued Growth was integrated and is focused on company. just initiated and is focused on expanding the Company through internal and acquisition-driven growth.
+Phase III Continued Growth was just initiated and is focused on expanding the Company through internal and acquisition-driven growth.
 The three phases of the plan are detailed in Exhibit 6 below:

-Exhibit 6 A Well-Defined and Successful Strategy
+A Well-Defined and Successful Strategy